TheOtherRolesAU/TheOtherRoles/README.md

 - If a bitten player is still alive when a meeting is being called, they die at the start of the meeting.
 - The cooldown is the same as the default kill cooldown (+ the kill delay if the Vampire bites the target).
 - If there is a Vampire in the game, there can't be a Warlock.
+- If the Vampire bites a player and the Thief kills the Vampire, the bite will still be performed, but the new Vampire will be displayed in the kill animation.
+- If the Vampire bites a player and gets killed before the bite is performed, the biten player will survive.

 ### Game Options
 | Name | Description |